[BUG] Sudden, severe Pro limit throttling — Claude Code draining quota after 1-2 commands

 How to prevent it

-Start with the exact Hitting Pro plan limits after executing just 1 or 2 standard commands — massive regression from historical behavior, CLI completely unusable text and the smallest action that reproduces it.
+Match Hitting Pro plan limits after executing just 1 or 2 standard commands — massive regression from historical behavior, CLI completely unusable exactly before applying the quick fix.